Open Web Analytics – How to Install Free OWA Software in 10 Minutes

 admin123

 This depends on whether or not you are using a content management system like WordPress.
-You can use a text editor like vi.
-Make sure to write the file changes by typing :wq!
+You can use a text editor like vi on Linux virtual private servers.
+You will want to make sure to write the file changes by typing ":wq!" without quotations.

 You should see your website in this list.
 If you properly added the tracking code, then you should already see some statistics.
 To view more detailed information, you want to click on “View Reports”.